kimamov/WebGL-Image-Transition/README.md

         // everything but options is required

-        // create Transition by passing your canvas element, the 2 pictures you want to transition between and a displacement image const transition = new Transition(
+        // create Transition by passing your container element, the 2 pictures you want to transition between and a displacement image const transition = new Transition(
-            canvas,
+            container,
             "space1.jpg",
             "space2.jpg",
             "dis.jpg",